 Summative assessments usually produce points or numbers that were used as material to decide students' academic performance.
 Summative assessment was very influential on the classification of awards at the end of the lesson.
 Summative assessment was used as a track record of students' overall achievement systematically and has an effect on students' academic achievement in class, grade promotion and graduation.
-In fact, often summative assessment can also provide feedback to academic staff as a measure of learning success, accountability and monitoring standards of academic staff, as well as a means to motivate students.
+In fact, often summative assessments also influence decisions on learning consequences for students.
+Summative assessment can also provide feedback to academic staff as a measure of learning success, accountability and monitoring standards of academic staff, as well as a means to motivate students.